glacials/twos.dev/src/cold/now.md

 I found out in 2020 that I'm autistic.
 It has been a fantastic and eye-opening experience.
-Every few weeks I learn that some weird behavior I've had is attributable to autism, and that there's a pool of people I can talk to about it.
+Every few weeks I learn that some weird behavior I've always had is attributable to autism, and that there's a pool of people I can talk to about it.

 These vary from having been mute for 9 years as a child,